StefanNeacsu122/StefanNeacsu122.github.io/README.md

-This project is a site for a tattoing project
+This is a website is made by me for a friend as a personal portfolio for their tattoing journey